kgateway-dev/community/README.md

 Welcome!
 K8sGateway is excited you are interested in our community.

-K8sGateway is an open source, cloud-native Layer 7 proxy that is based on the [Envoy](https://www.envoyproxy.io/).
+K8sGateway is an open source, cloud-native Layer 7 proxy that is based on [Envoy](https://www.envoyproxy.io/).
 The K8sGateway project implements gateway routing by using [Kubernetes Gateway API](https://gateway-api.sigs.k8s.io/) resources.

 This repository contains helpful information regarding the structure and functioning of the K8sGateway community, including how to get involved.